RichardByrne95/CI-MS4-TuckIn/README.md

         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/navbar.PNG?raw=true">
         <img src="https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/readme_images/checkout_create_account_or_log_in.PNG?raw=true">

-    2. Easily login and logout.
+    2. Easily log in and log out.

         -   If a user is not logged into their account, a login button is displayed in the nav.
         -   If a user is logged into their account, a logout button is displayed in the nav.